-4. When AMF has released all PDU Sessions associated with the S-NSSAI subject to be terminated, the AMF informs the UDM of the result accordingly.
+5. When AMF has released all PDU Sessions associated with the S-NSSAI subject to be terminated, the AMF informs the UDM of the result accordingly.
+This can be done with Nudm_SDM_Info service operation or a new message,

-5. When UDM receives a response from all affected AMF(s) associated with the S-NSSAI subject to be terminated, the UDM deletes the S-NSSAI from the UE's subscription data, which triggers an update towards the AMF to remove the S-NSSAI from the Configured NSSAI and from the Allowed NSSAI.
+6. When UDM receives a response from all affected AMF(s) associated with the S-NSSAI subject to be terminated, the UDM deletes the S-NSSAI from the UE's subscription data, which triggers an update towards the AMF to remove the S-NSSAI from the Configured NSSAI and from the Allowed NSSAI.